The Miracle of Compound Interest

 What’s also obvious from this table is that time is on your side.
 The value of money in the account on year 30 is much higher than the value of that money in year 1.
 After year 30, your original investment is producing nearly $7,500 in interest, close to the total of your original investment.

-Interest is really the driving force behind a higher total due to the magic of compound interest.
+Interest rate is really the driving force behind a higher total due to the magic of compound interest.

 In simple terms, a low interest rate dulls the impact of the interest on your interest and your end result is much lower.